awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-ecs.md

 ## Modifying service properties<a name="tkv-ecs-clusters-service-props"></a>

-You can vew service details, service events and service properties from the cluster view\.
+You can view service details, service events and service properties from the cluster view\.

 1. In AWS Explorer, open the context \(right\-click\) menu for the cluster to manage, and then choose **View**\.

 1. In the ECS Cluster view, click **Services** on the left, and then click the **Details** tab in the details view\.
 You can click **Events** to see event messages and **Deployments** to deployment status\.

 1. Click **Edit**\.
-You can change the desired task count and the minimum and maximum helathy percent\.
+You can change the desired task count and the minimum and maximum healthy percent\.

 1. Click **Save** to accept changes or **Cancel** to revert to existing values\.